 How to Keep French Toast Warm

-If you’re making a large batch of homemade French toast, you can likely place cooked French toast on a baking sheet and keep warm in a low oven (175F) for up to about 90 minutes.
-However, I haven’t personally tried it with this French toast, but have successfully done this with pancakes and waffles.
+If you’re making a large batch of homemade French toast, you can likely place cooked French toast on a baking sheet and keep warm in a low oven (175F) for up to 90 minutes.

 Yes, although fresh French toast is best in my opinion.
 To freeze, let the croissant halves cool completely, then seal inside a freezer bag for up to 3 months.
 You can reheat in the oven or in a toaster (if it’s large enough).